eliasventre/cardamom/README.md

 Prior to analyzing an experimental scRNA-seq data with CARDAMOM, We recommend that you perform the following steps before launching CARDAMOM on the count table:

-	1. Select a list of relevant genes,
+1. Select a list of relevant genes;
-	2. Define degradation rates for the corresponding mRNAs and proteins,
+2. Define degradation rates for the corresponding mRNAs and proteins;
 3. Generate the count table.

-## 1- Select a list of relevant genes
+## 1. Select a list of relevant genes
 This is a critical and not so easy task.
 You should aim to obtain a list in the hundred range.
 CARDAMOM can perform with more but the resulting output GRN will be less and less interpretable as the number of genes grows.
 For the time being, we recommend starting with say 50 genes, and add more if needed (i.e. if the overall data generation is improved).